spring-attic/whoishome/README.md

 Once the Network Access CF CLI plugin is installed and you have sufficient authorization, you can run the following command to allow communication between Visitor and Homeowner applications:

-`cf allow-access visitor homeowner --protocol tcp --port 8080 `
+`cf add-network-policy visitor --destination-app homeowner --protocol tcp --port 8080`

 Here is an example of the Visitor and Homeowner communicating successfully.